 I have now spent decades with dirt under my fingernails, face down on the earth, tending fires, listening to voices hard to hear in the blare of the city.

 There has never been a time in my life when I was NOT engaged in some type of intensive study.
 I did my original undergrad studies in the History of Race, Class and Gender at Dartmouth College, and my masters work integrating Arts and Ecology at the University of Washington and Gaia University.

 I have also participated in a ton of other programs and trainings outside of the University setting.
 A few notable examples: the Moving On Center, Bridging Somatics and Performing Arts for Social Change, the Nutritional Therapy Association, the Grief Recovery Institute, White Awake, Ancestral Medicine and The Mythic Body (Emerald Podcast.)
 I also received a Permaculture Design Certification over 20 years ago with renowned teacher Doug Bullock.

 I trained intensively in Ancestral Healing with Dr. Daniel Foor.
 I have been mentoring for many years with Laurence Cole and Therese Charvet in Community Grief Ritual.
 And I am currently thrilled to be studying Mythosomatics with the brilliant teacher Joshua Schrei.

-Nala has been Certified in Permaculture Design for nearly twenty years, and is the current leader of the Jefferson County Chapter of the Weston A. Price Foundation.
-She is a mother, a foodie, a lover of hip-hop and trance music, and is an incurable performing artist.
-You can sometimes catch her onstage with the The Harmonica Pocket, or in spontaneous and unauthorized Butoh ritual in the forest or on the beach.
+And, oh yes, did I mention I am also a Jewish mother, a foodie, an unapologetic postwoke postfeminist, a lover of hip-hop and downtempo, as well as an incurable performing artist?
+You can sometimes catch me onstage with the The Harmonica Pocket, or in spontaneous and unauthorized Butoh ritual in the forest.